Merkle's Boner: Background

 The NL pennant race of 1908 was a three-way fight among the teams that dominated the league in the first decade of the modern era: the Pittsburgh Pirates (pennant winners in 1901, 1902, and 1903), the Giants (winners in 1904 and 1905), and the Cubs (winners in 1906 and 1907).
 The teams were clustered in the standings all year, with Pittsburgh never more than 2.5 games ahead or 5 games behind, the Giants never more than 4.5 ahead or 6.5 behind, and the Cubs never more than 4 ahead or 6 behind.
 When play began at the Polo Grounds in New York City on September 23, 1908, the Cubs and Giants were tied for first place (although the Giants had six more games to play, with an 87–50 record as opposed to the Cubs' 90–53), and the Pirates were 1.5 games behind with an 88–54 record.

 Merkle was 19 years old in 1908, the youngest player in the National League.
 He played in only 38 games all year, 11 of which were at first base as the backup for regular Giants first baseman Fred Tenney.
 Merkle was recovering from two foot surgeries in July, following a blood infection that nearly caused his foot to be amputated, and was unable to play for most of July and August.
 On the morning of September 23, Tenney woke up with a case of lumbago, and Giants manager John McGraw penciled Merkle in at first base.
-It was the first big-league game Merkle had ever started.
+Merkle had started at first base the previous year 14 times and at second base once this season, but this was his first start at first base this season.

 Game

-Future Hall of Famer Christy Mathewson started for the Giants; Jack Pfiester started for the Cubs.
-As was customary at the time, the game had only two umpires: Bob Emslie on the basepaths and Hank O'Day behind the plate.
+Future Hall of Fame member Christy Mathewson started for the Giants; Jack Pfiester started for the Cubs.
+As was customary at the time, the game had two umpires: Bob Emslie on the basepaths and Hank O'Day behind the plate.

 The Giants were the home team.
 Neither Mathewson nor Pfiester allowed a run through three innings.
 In the fourth, Cubs shortstop Joe Tinker hit the ball into the outfield, and when right fielder Mike Donlin could not stop it from going past him deep into the cavernous outfield of the Polo Grounds, Tinker circled the bases for an inside-the-park home run that gave Chicago a 1–0 lead.
-It was the first homer hit off Mathewson since a homer by Tinker on July 17.
+It was the first home run hit off Mathewson since one by Tinker on July 17.
 The Giants tied the score in the fifth when Buck Herzog singled, advanced to second on an error, advanced to third on a sacrifice by Roger Bresnahan, and scored on a single by Donlin.
 The game was still tied 1–1 when the Giants came to bat in the bottom of the ninth.